hcuk94/teltonika-cell-autolock/README.md

 You can also contact me directly using the links in my GitHub profile.
 I look forward to hearing from you :-)

+For general Teltonika support, their [crowd support forums](https://community.teltonika-networks.com/) are a good resource.

 ### Background
 My parents live in rural Suffolk (UK), where ADSL2+ provides speeds of around 2mbps.
 Since 2017 I have instead used a 4G connection, which can give them speeds of around 60mbps.